Campeiro Bulldog: Overview

 The Campeiro Bulldog was traditionally used in Brazil as a catch dog, catching and holding cattle, often in slaughterhouses.
-In the 1970s the use of such dogs was banned in Brazilian slaughterhouses and the breed's numbers declined to the point of extinction, this was further exacerbated by the increased popularity of imported dog breeds.
-In the mid-1970s a private breeding program was commenced to save the breed and numbers have gradually recovered; the breed was recognised by the Confederação Brasileira de Cinofilia in 2001.
-The FCI recognized it in 2025.
+When the use of such dogs was banned in Brazilian slaughterhouses in the 1970s, the breed's numbers declined to the point of extinction.
+This was further exacerbated by the increased popularity of imported dog breeds.
+In the mid-1970s a private breeding program was commenced to save the breed and numbers have gradually recovered.
+The breed was recognised by the Confederação Brasileira de Cinofilia in 2001 and by the FCI in 2025.

 According to the Confederação Brasileira de Cinofilia's breed standard, Campeiro Bulldogs typically stand between 48 and 56 cm, with dogs standing between 50 and 56 cm and bitches between 48 and 54 cm.
 The breed standard states healthy adult dogs typically weigh between 36 and 42 kg and bitches between 31 and 37 kg.
 The breed standard states the breed has a short, smooth coat that can be any colour except merle.

 The breed is known to be aggressive to other dogs.